Catosine/ECSE222_Digital_Logics/README.md

-# ECSE222 Digital Logics - Lab Codes
+# ECSE222 Digital Logics - Labs
 This is for ECSE222 labs.
 Mainly VHDL programming.

 ## Contributors